TheRenegadeCoder/SnakeMD/docs/usage.rst

     doc.dump("README")

-As always, feel free to check out the rest of the usage docs for all of the ways you can make use of SnakeMD.
+As always, feel free to check out the rest of the documentation for all of the ways you can make use of SnakeMD.
 If you find an issues, make sure to head over to the GitHub repo and let us know.